x64onl/drew.x64.onl/content/resume/_index.md

 draft: false
 ---

-I'm Drew, a US cyber engineer with a passion for security, privacy, and sentient rights.
-I spend most of my online time collaborating with cyber citizens across academia, corporate, and government domains.
-Occasionally, I contribute my thoughts and insights to the community through social media, articles, and  publications like [X64.ONL](https://x64.onl).
+I'm a security researcher with a passion for technology, privacy, and sentient rights.
+I can usually be found engaging with the security community via [social media](https://www.linkedin.com/in/x64), [publications](https://x64.onl/author/drew), and [other projects](https://drew.x64.onl).

 ## Certification
 |||